 Philip Low, PhD is the Chief Science Officer and a Founder of ON TARGET LABORATORIES.
 Phil has served on the faculty at Purdue University since August 1976, where he is currently the Ralph C. Corley Distinguished Professor of Chemistry and Presidential Scholar for Drug Discovery.
 He has published more than 425 scientific articles with a collective H-index >100 and has received numerous national and international awards including an NIH MERIT Award, the AACR’s Award for Chemistry in Cancer Research, and the American Chemical Society’s Award for Cancer Research.
 Phil has more than 75 active/pending US patents and was elected to the National Academy of Inventors.
 To commercialize his discoveries, he has founded 6 successful biotech companies.
 Phil holds a BS in Chemistry from Brigham Young University and a PhD in Biochemistry from the University of California San Diego.

 Sumith Kularante, PhD is the Executive Vice President of Research and Development at ON TARGET LABORATORIES.
-His scientific efforts have resulted in 6 drug candidates in human clinical trials, >50 patents, and >50 peer-reviewed publications.
+His scientific efforts have resulted in 6 drug candidates in human clinical trials, >200 issued and pending patents, and >80 peer-reviewed publications.
 Sumith has received numerous national and international awards including SBIR Phase II Grant Award & Phase I for lung cancer research, AAPS Postdoctoral Fellow Award sponsored by Merck for CXCR4-targeted ADC for metastatic cancers, the Skaggs Postdoctoral Fellow Award, and AAPS Graduate Student Award in Biotechnology, sponsored by Pfizer & AAPS Graduate Student Symposium Award sponsored by Eli Lilly for PSMA-targeted drugs for prostate cancer.
 After graduating with a PhD in chemistry from Purdue University conducting research with Prof. Philip Low, Sumith pursued his postdoctoral studies in molecular biology with Prof. Peter G. Schultz at The Scripps Research Institute, San Diego.

 Ben Lundgren is the Vice President of Marketing and Business Development at ON TARGET LABORATORIES.
 Ben has extensive experience in both the pharmaceutical and medical device industries.
 Most recently he held various leadership roles over 12 years in pharmaceutical and medical device strategic marketing and commercial execution within Johnson & Johnson, across both Janssen Pharmaceuticals and Ethicon.
 Prior to joining Johnson & Johnson, Ben worked at Bain & Company, where he served clients in a diverse set of industries in the United States, Latin America, and Europe.
 Ben received a BS in Accounting from Brigham Young University and holds an MBA in Marketing and Finance from the Wharton School of Business.